vdhamer/Photo-Club-Hub/.github/README.md

 ## Architecture

+The app uses a [Swift-style MVVM](https://www.hackingwithswift.com/books/ios-swiftui/introducing-mvvm-into-your-swiftui-project) design.

-### About the Model
+### The Model

-The app uses a [Swift-style MVVM](https://www.hackingwithswift.com/books/ios-swiftui/introducing-mvvm-into-your-swiftui-project) design, meaning the model data is stored in structs (and in database tables) rather than in classes.
-As an intro for developers, here is a quick tour of the model.
+The use of an MVVM architecture imples that model data is stored in structs (and in database tables) rather than in classes.
+Here is a quick tour of the model.

 [![Product schema][product-schema]](https://github.com/vdhamer/PhotoClubWaalre/blob/main/Assets.xcassets/images/Schema.imageset/Schema.png)